-MFA candidates in Design with an emphasis in scenery, costume lighting, sound or integrated media design receive personally tailored instruction in a well-rounded theatre context which includes courses in the theory and history of design, as well as a carefully developed program of practical training put together under professional guidance with the student’s career goals in mind.
-Small design classes assure high degree of one-on-one critique to projects and course work, and the position within a large university enriches the opportunities available from other departments and disciplines.
-Art history, literature, music, interior design, textiles, communications, digital media and technology represent some of the topics one may choose.
+MFA candidates in Design with an emphasis in scenery, costume, lighting, sound or integrated media design receive personally tailored instruction in a well-rounded theatre context which includes courses in the theory and history of design, as well as a carefully developed program of practical training, put together under professional guidance with the student’s career goals in mind.
+Small design classes assure a high degree of one-on-one critique to projects and coursework, and the position within a large university enriches the opportunities available from other departments and disciplines.
+Art history, literature, music, interior design, textiles, communications, digital media, and technology represent some of the topics one may choose.
 The Department’s digital design lab, lighting lab and audio/visual studio provide the necessary design and production software to allow familiarization with many of the most common professional practices in the industry.

 MFA candidates develop portfolios by accepting a minimum of six design or technical assignments for fully realized departmental productions as members of the production team.